-In the upper right of the SparqVu dashboard in a small gear icon that can be used to view additional system information about the project site.
-Clicking on the gear icon see the page.
+In the upper right of the SparqVu dashboard is a small gear icon that can be used to view additional system information about the project site.
+Clicking on the gear icon to see the page.

-Figure 33: Navigating SparqVu additional settings.
+Figure 34: Navigating SparqVu additional settings.